Residents of Ukraine's Kalush in "seventh heaven" after home band wins Eurovision - NewsBreak

 Residents of Ukraine's Kalush in "seventh heaven" after home band wins Eurovision

-KALUSH, Ukraine, May 15 (Reuters) - Residents of Kalush said on Sunday they were in "seventh heaven," jumping and rejoicing after a band from the western Ukrainian city won the Eurovision Song Contest over the weekend.
+KALUSH, Ukraine (Reuters) - Residents of Kalush said on Sunday they were in “seventh heaven,” jumping and rejoicing after a band from the western Ukrainian city won the Eurovision Song Contest over the weekend.

 “With all my soul, all my love, I love my Kalush.
 My wife and I have been watching until 1 a.m.
 And we were happy to win.
 I was jumping.
 I was in seventh heaven,” said Petro Yugan, a 74-year-old resident of Kalush.